Horbury Church in 1791

 Thomas Race 1824-1894

-Thomas was born on May 13th, 1824, and Christened on the 20th of June, Thomas worked on his father’s farm alongside his brother Joseph.
+Thomas was born on May 13th, 1824, and Christened on the 20th of June.
+He worked on his father’s farm alongside his brother Joseph.
 He married Martha Stringer in February 1849.
 She was one of five children born to William Stringer and Sarah Knowles.
-Martha was born towards the end of 1822 and christened on the 19th of January 1823.
+Martha was born on January 18th, 1823 and christened the following day.
 She had a twin sister Mary (See Stringer section) Also note the tombstone photo at the foot of this page, which has Thomas, Martha and their son William Thomas.

 William Thomas Race was born in 1849, and Sarah Elizabeth in 1856.
 Thomas continued to work for his father on the farm until Thomas senior’s death in 1860.
 As the eldest son, he now inherited the farm with Joseph working as a farm labourer.
 Their mother Mary died in 1869 at the grand old age of eighty-six.
 By 1871, the farm was sixty acres with four employees, extended to one hundred and twenty acres with seven employees by 1881.
 Northfield House was the family home; a place I knew well as a child in the 1960s.

 William was their first child to leave and get married in 1874, to Elizabeth Sunderland.
 Sarah followed suit in 1878 when she married Alexander Boddie Hunter.
 More about both in their own sections.
 The 1881 census shows Joseph continuing to live with Thomas and Martha at Northfield House with servant Annie Gill.
 Their daughter Sarah’s eldest son, Race Hunter is staying with them.
 Sarah’s choice of christian name for him must have particularly pleased them.